HuyaneMatsu/hata/docs/ref/discord/Guild.md

 - type : `dict`
 - items : (`int`, [`Webhook`](Webhook.md))

-If the webhooks of the guild are requeste, then they are stored at this attribute as (`user_id`, `VoiceState`) items.
+If the webhooks of the guild are requested, then they are stored at this attribute as (`user_id`, `Webhook`) items.
 This container is updated only on new request.

 ### `webhooks_uptodate`